fgladwin/rocJPEG/docs/how-to/using-rocjpeg.rst

 To use the ``rocJpegDecodeBatched()`` function, you need to provide the appropriate rocJPEG handles, stream handles, decode parameters, and destination images.
 The function will decode the batch of JPEG images and store the decoded images in the ``destinations`` array.
 Remember to allocate device memories for each channel of the destination images and pass them to the ``rocJpegDecodeBatched()`` API.
 The API will then copy the decoded images to the destination images based on the requested output format specified in the ``RocJpegDecodeParams``.

+The ``rocJpegDecodeBatched()`` function provides optimal performance on ASICs with multiple JPEG cores, such as the MI300 series.
+It efficiently submits a batch of JPEG streams for decoding based on the available JPEG cores, resulting in better performance compared to the single JPEG decode API ``rocJpegDecode``.
+To achieve the best performance, it is recommended to choose a batch size that is a multiple of the available JPEG cores.
+For example, the MI300X has 32 independent JPEG cores, so a batch size that is a multiple of 32 will provide optimal performance.

 8. Destroy the decoder
 ====================================================